gbelcheva/CSharpPart2HW/Databases/HW07-IntroToSQL/IntroToSql.md

     * SQL stands for Structured Query Language.
 It is used for querying databases - selecting, inserting, updating and deleting data.
     * DML stands for Data Manipulation Language.
 It is part of the SQL syntax that is used to manipulate the data.
 Sample commands: SELECT, INSERT, UPDATE, DELETE.
     * DDL stands for Data Definition Language.
 It is part of the SQL syntax that is used to manipulate the schema(design) of the database.
 Sample commands: CREATE, DROP, ALTER, GRANT, REVOKE.
-    * Most important commands - SELECT
+    * Most important commands - SELECT, INSERT, UPDATE, DELETE

 2. What is Transact-SQL (T-SQL)?